 Finally, I enhanced this interesting mix of B&W-v.s.-color and then-v.s.-now with beautiful artwork by noted aviation artist Russell Smith and historically accurate original aircraft profiles by recognized experts Alan Toelle and Tomasz Gronczewski.
 The resulting collection of images, supplemented by captions and narrative, comprises one of the best visual histories ever created of the iconic Franco-American fighter squadron known as The Lafayette Escadrille.

-I am honored to mention here that my book recently received official endorsement from the prestigious United States World War I Centennial Commission.
+I am honored that this book has received official endorsement from the United States World War I Centennial Commission.